 | Edge Support | 3.7 | Foam perimeter compressed under heavy edge sitting, especially in Plush. |

-| Responsiveness | 3.8 | Transition foams help movement yet still feel traditional memory-foam slow. |
+| Responsiveness | 3.8 | Transition foams help movement, but the feel is still traditional memory-foam slow. |

 | Durability | 4.3 | Robust 14-inch build and premium foams inspire confidence for long-term use. |

-| Value | 4.2 | Higher price, yet flexibility and cooling justify it for many hot sleepers. |
+| Value | 4.2 | Higher price, but the firmness options and cooling focus can justify it for hot sleepers. |

 | Overall Score | 4.4 | Strong pick for foam lovers who want cooling options and adjustable firmness. |

-3. Novaform Legacy Premier Support 14" Hybrid Mattress
+Novaform Legacy Premier Support 14"

 Our Testing Experience